yinnhao/FluxText/README.md

 - **2025-07-13**: 🔥 The training code has been updated.
 The code now supports multi-scale training.

-- **2025-07-13**: 🔥 Update the low-RAM version of the Gradio demo, which It currently requires 25GB of VRAM to run.
+- **2025-07-13**: 🔥 Update the low-VRAM version of the Gradio demo, which It currently requires 25GB of VRAM to run.
 Looking forward to more efficient, lower-memory solutions from the community.

 - **2025-07-08**: 🔥 ComfyUI Node is supported!
 You can now build an workflow based on FLUX-Text for editing posters.
 It is definitely worth trying to set up a workflow to automatically enhance product image service information and service scope.
 Meanwhile, utilizing the first and last frames enables the creation of video data with text effects.
 Thanks to the [community work](https://github.com/AMAP-ML/FluxText/issues/4), FLUX-Text was run on 8GB VRAM.